Acellera/htmd/doc/source/explanation/adaptive-sampling.md

 ## Simulation length

 Per-simulation length is system-dependent.
 As a rule of thumb use **about twice the expected lag time** for the molecular process you're studying (e.g. 30-100 ns per simulation for ligand binding).
-Each frame seeds only coordinates - velocities are re-initialised from the Maxwell-Boltzmann distribution at the configured temperature, so velocity files are not transferred between epochs.
+Each frame seeds only coordinates; velocities are re-initialised from the Maxwell-Boltzmann distribution at the configured temperature, so velocity files are not transferred between epochs.

 ## Sync vs async execution